-3.1 Basic Setup
+4.1 Basic Setup

-Because CMC encases Linux, a file system that already runs within Linux and conforms to FiSC's assumptions of file system behavior will require relatively few modifications before it can be checked.
+Because CMC encases Linux, a file system that already runs within Linux and conforms to FiSC's assumptions of file system behavior, it will require relatively few modifications before it can be checked.

 FiSC needs to know the minimum disk and memory sizes the file system requires.
 Ext3 had the smallest requirements: a 2MB disk and 16 pages of memory.
 ReiserFS had the highest: a 30MB disk and 128 pages.
-In addition, it needs the commands to make and recover the file system (usually with mkfs and fsck respectively).
-Ideally, the developer provides three different fsck options for: (1) default recovery, (2) "slow" full recovery, and (3) "fast" recovery that only replays the journal so that the three recovery modes may be checked against each other (§4).
+In addition, FiSC needs the commands to make and recover the file system (usually with mkfs and fsck respectively).
+Ideally, the developer provides three different fsck options for: (1) default recovery, (2) "slow" full recovery, and (3) "fast" recovery that only replays the journal so that the three recovery modes may be checked against each other (Section 5).
+Checking XFS was a bit more difficult because its fsck does not replay the journal in a crashed XFS image.
+To repair a crashed XFS image, we have to first do a mount to replay the journal, then run XFS fsck to repair other errors.

 In addition to providing these facts, an implementor may have to modify their file system to expose dirty blocks.
-Some consistency checks require knowing which buffers are dirty ( $\S4.2$ ).
+Some consistency checks require knowing which buffers are dirty (Section 5.2).
 A file system, like ReiserFS, that uses its own machinery for tracking dirty buffers must be changed to explicitly indicate such dirty buffers.

-When a file system fits within FiSC's model of how a file system works (as do ext3 and JFS) it takes a few days to start checking.
-On the other hand, ReiserFS took between one and two weeks of effort to run in FiSC as it violated one of the larger assumptions we made.
-As stated earlier, during crash checking FiSC mounts a copy of the disk used by the checked file system as a second block device that it uses to check the original.
+When a file system fits within FiSC's model of how a file system works (as do ext3 and JFS), it takes a few days to start checking.
+On the other hand, ReiserFS took between one and two weeks of effort to run in FiSC, as it violated one of the larger assumptions we made.
+As stated earlier, during crash checking, FiSC mounts a copy of the disk used by the checked file system as a second block device that it uses to check the original.
 Thus, the file system must independently manage two disks in a reentrant manner.
-Unfortunately, ReiserFS does not do so: it uses a single kernel thread to perform journal writes for all mounted devices, which causes a deadlock when the journal thread writes to the log, FiSC suspends it, creates a copy of the disk, and then remounts the file system.
-Remounting normally replays the journal, but this requires writing to the journal - which deadlocks waiting for the suspended journal thread to run.
+Unfortunately, ReiserFS does not do so: it uses a single kernel thread to perform journal writes for all mounted devices, which causes a deadlock when the journal thread writes to the log; FiSC suspends it, creates a copy of the disk, and then remounts the file system.
+Remounting normally replays the journal, but this requires writing to the journal-which deadlocks waiting for the suspended journal thread to run.
 We fixed the problem by modifying ReiserFS to not wake the journal thread when a clean file system is mounted read-only.

-3.2 Modeling the File System
+4.2 Modeling the File System

 After every file system operation, FiSC compares the checked file system against what it believes is the correct volatile file system (VolatileFS).
 The VolatileFS reflects the effects of all file system operations done sequentially up through the last one.
 Because it is defined by various standards rather than being FS-specific, FiSC can construct it as follows.
-After FiSC performs an operation (e.g., mkdir, link) to the checked concrete system, it also emulates the operation's effect on a "fake" abstract file system.
-It then verifies that the checked and abstract file systems are equivalent using a lossy comparision that discards details such as time.
+After FiSC performs an operation (e.g., mkdir, link) to the checked concrete system, it emulates the operation's effect on a "fake" abstract file system.
+It then verifies that the checked and abstract file systems are equivalent, using a lossy comparison that discards details such as time.